 After studying Molecular and Cellular Biology at the University Heidelberg, Germany and the University of Bergen, Norway, I obtained my Ph.D. from the EMBL and the Combined Faculty of Natural Sciences and Mathematics of the University of Heidelberg for work on primary cell culture development and tissue patterning based on phase-encoding using molecular oscillators.

-In 2014, I moved to Karolinska Institutet as a MarieCurie fellow to work on the development and characterization of physiological hepatic model systems and became Assistant Professor and group leader in Liver function and Regeneration with Emphasis on Drug Development in 2017.
-My research is focused on physiological and pathophysiological hepatic in vitro models for drug toxicity, mechanisms underlying hepatic plasticity and regeneration and on the genetic basis of drug response.
+In 2014, I moved to Karolinska Institutet as a MarieCurie fellow to work on the development and characterization of physiological hepatic model systems and became Group Leader in Personalized Medicine and Drug Development in 2017.

-Since 2017: Assistant Professor in Liver function and regeneration with emphasis on drug development (Karolinska Institutet, Stockholm, Sweden)
+2017 - 2018: Assistant Professor in Liver Function and Regeneration (Karolinska Institutet, Stockholm, Sweden)

 2014 - 2016: Postdoctoral Research Associate and MarieCurie Fellow (Karolinska Institutet, Stockholm, Sweden)